”What power do you have that we do not have? said the chief.

 – L. Ron Hubbard ”Battle of Wizards” 1954

 It is the beginning of the 1950s and the Second World War is over.
 The United States of America are trying to ride the boom of renewed productivity.
 Housewives try to get used to being back in their pastel kitchens and men suffering from PTSD have started to get used to leaving their identical bungalows to drive to offices and factories to support their families.
-That is, at least, the image of the post war US most of us recognize.
-But right there in the midst of family values and new prosperity, strange and dark things are brewing.
+That is, at least, the image of the post-war US most of us recognize.
+But, right there in the midst of family values and new prosperity, strange and dark things are brewing.

 The order is based on the teaching of the Founder and often receive direct instructions from him by letter.
-This particular Chapter is built around the communal living in a cabin called The Ranch currently under the leadership of A Parker.
+This particular Chapter is built around the communal living in a cabin called The Ranch currently under the leadership of A. Parker.
 He has long had an interest in the occult as well as his well-known fascination with science fiction.
 His commune where he lives with his wife, his lover and their extended network of spiritual family (also his congregation) is a place for experiments, searching for new horizons, orgies, opiates and science fiction novel- book reading clubs.
 Right now, the stars are aligning for the biggest ritual of the century, the bringing forth of the Antichrist.
 And therefore also, the biggest party.

 The kind of people attracted to the lodge and the chapter is a mixed bunch.
 You find scientists and artists here.
 Some are driven by faith, others by greed and sex.
 Here you find aspiring science fiction writers, housewives, poets, painters, chemists and teenagers adrift.
 No matter if their passion is a sociopath’s need to be in control of others or a true belief that the worshiping of Satan through sexual rituals will lead them to success and wealth, they still have created a sort of family together, living at the fringe of the all-american dream, a fringe where monogamy is frowned upon and honesty the highest of virtues.

 The early 50s is a time of change within the scientific community.
 The war is over but the Cold War is just starting.
-Things that only four or five years ago seemed so impossible it might as well have been fairy tales, such as building rockets that could travel to outer space, were now on the government agenda.
+Things that only four or five years ago seemed so impossible it might as well have been fairy tales, such as building rockets that could travel to outer space, are now on the government agenda.
 The fear of nuclear war and communists are becoming new driving forces in cutting edge research.
 There was a budding feeling of nothing being impossible.
-After all, science proved everyday that man could reach further than humanity had ever believed.
+After all, science proved every day that man could reach further than humanity had ever believed.
 If things that only a decade ago was seen as fever dreams in a pulp fiction magazine could now get government funding for research, what said that what today was called superstition or supernatural could not be real as well?

 The larp is set in our world and there is no more or less magic and demons in the larp than it is outside of it.
 Some of the characters might not believe in the rituals and the teaching of the church, others believe completely.
 There will be no summoning of Satan and nothing supernatural will happen during the larp even if individual characters might believe that something that happens is indeed magical in nature.
 Some see it as true magick, others might believe there are strong connections between magick and science.